matthewscharles/instrument-maker/README.md

   - *On a Mac, you may need to right-click on the downloaded application to open it.*

-- Add the instrument-maker folder to the search path in Pure Data: click new, and browse to the folder you cloned to.
+- Add the instrument-maker folder to the search path in Pure Data:

+  - from the `pd` menu (next to `file`), choose `preferences` > `path`
+  - click `new`
+  - browse to the folder you cloned to.

   ![](documentation/readme-images/add-path.png)

   ![](documentation/readme-images/add-path2.png)

-- Find a list of objects by opening `_im-current-objects.pd` from the main folder
+- Find a list of objects by opening `_im-object-overview.pd` from the main folder

 - Right-click on the objects found here to open help files.
-Make sure you press `ctrl-E` to enter edit mode before clicking on any boxes!

 ![a list of current objects](documentation/readme-images/current-objects-pd.png)